realworldocaml/book/en/command-line-parsing.md

 ((typ console)(name command-line-parsing/get_basic_md5_version.out))
 ```

-The actual versions are defined via optional arguments to `Command.run`.
-You
+The versions that you see in the output are defined via optional arguments to
-can leave these blank or get your build system to generate them directly from
+`Command.run`.
+You can leave these blank in your own programs, or get your
-your version control system (e.g. by running `hg tip` to generate a build
+build system to generate them directly from your version control system (e.g.
-revision number, in the case of Mercurial).
+by running `hg tip` to generate a build revision number, in the case of
+Mercurial).

 ```frag
 ((typ console)(name command-line-parsing/get_basic_md5_help.out))
 ```

-When we invoke this binary without any arguments, it helpfully displays a help
+When we invoke this binary without any arguments, it helpfully displays all
+of the command-line options available, along with a message to the standard
-screen that informs you that a required argument `filename` is missing.
+error that informs you that a required argument `filename` is missing.

-If you do supply the filename argument, then `do_hash` is called with the
+If you do supply the `filename` argument, then `do_hash` is called with the
 argument and the MD5 output is displayed to the standard output.

 ```frag